kentaroi/eleventy-sass/README.md

 DEBUG=Eleventy* npx @11ty/eleventy
 ```

-If you want to see only the [eleventy-sass](https://github.com/kentaroi/eleventy-sass)'s verbose outpus, change the value for `DEBUG` environment/shell variable like this:
+If you want to see only the [eleventy-sass](https://github.com/kentaroi/eleventy-sass)'s verbose outputs, change the value for `DEBUG` environment/shell variable like this:

 ```bash
 DEBUG=EleventySass* npx @11ty/eleventy